quicwg/base-drafts/draft-ietf-quic-transport.md

 - Removed GOAWAY; application protocols are responsible for graceful shutdown (#696)
 - Reduced the number of error codes (#96, #177, #184, #211)
-- Version validation fields can't move or change (#121)
+- Version validation fields cannot move or change (#121)
 - Removed versions from the transport parameters in a NewSessionTicket message (#547)
 - Clarify the meaning of "bytes in flight" (#550)